Nancy Adler

-Nancy Elinor Adler is an American health psychologist.
-She is the Lisa and John Pritzker Professor of Medical Psychology at the University of California, San Francisco (UCSF) and director of UCSF's Center for Health and Community Sciences.
-Adler is known for her research on health behaviors, health disparities, and social determinants of health.
+Nancy Elinor Adler (July 26, 1946 – January 4, 2024) was an American health psychologist.
+She was the Lisa and John Pritzker Professor of Medical Psychology at the University of California, San Francisco (UCSF), and director of UCSF's Center for Health and Community Sciences.
+Adler was known for her research on health behaviors, health disparities, and social determinants of health.

-Adler has been the director of the MacArthur Foundation's Research Network on Socioeconomic Status and Health since it was founded in December 1996.
-She is the director of the Evidence for Action (E4A), a UCSF program funded by the Robert Wood Johnson Foundation to build a culture of health.
+Adler was the director of the MacArthur Foundation's Research Network on Socioeconomic Status and Health from its foundation to December 1996.
+She was the director of the Evidence for Action (E4A), a UCSF health program funded by the Robert Wood Johnson Foundation.